t-troebst/perfanno.nvim/README.md

 See the provided [example config](#example-config).

 **Dependencies:**
-If you want to use the commands that jump to the hottest lines of code, you will probably want to have [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) installed.
+If you want to use the commands that jump to the hottest lines of code, you will probably want to have either [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) or [fzf-lua](https://github.com/ibhagwan/fzf-lua) installed.
-Otherwise (or if you explicitly disable telescope during setup), the plugin will fall back to `vim.ui.select` instead.
+Otherwise (or if you explicitly disable both during setup), the plugin will fall back to `vim.ui.select` instead.
 For `:PerfAnnotateFunction` and `:PerfHottestCallersFunction` you will need [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).

 ## Example Config